trumpetx/MMM-Actual/README.md

 				// autoStartProxy: true, // If you use multiple module configurations for this module, disable this on all but one
 				// proxyDir: "/home/pi/magicmirror/modules/MMM-Actual/actual-proxy/", // If you install the proxy server somewhere else, point there instead
 				// dataDir: "/home/pi/magicmirror/modules/MMM-Actual/actual-proxy/budget", // If you want to store the budget data somewhere else, point there instead
-				// socketFile: "/tmp/actual-proxy.sock" # Customze at your own risk - must be in a writable location; file is chmod'd to 600 regardless of the location
+				// socketFile: "/tmp/actual-proxy.sock", # Customze at your own risk - must be in a writable location; file is chmod'd to ${socketPermissions} regardless of the location
+                // socketPermissions: "600" # This should not be necessary, but some running conditions may requiere a more lenient permission.
+This requires u+rw (600) at a minimum (most secure)
 			}
 		},
 ```